alexsaunderswps/User-Guides/finished/English/markdown_files/vr_headset_arborxr_managed_setup_guide.md

     - Click on the **"Devices & Groups"** tab in the left column
     - *This interface lists all the **Devices** currently managed by WPS through ArborXR*
     - *Before you make any changes, verify that the device you are about to edit belongs to your organization*
-    - *Check the device serial number on the ArborXR website matches the device name on the Meta-for-Work webiste*
+    - *Check the device serial number on the ArborXR website matches the device name on the Meta-for-Work website*
 <div style="page-break-after: always;"></div>

 ### **Claim your device**

 17. **Move your device to your organization group**
     - *Before you make any changes, verify that the device you are about to edit belongs to your organization*
-    - *Check the device serial number on the ArborXR website matches the device name on the Meta-for-Work webiste*
+    - *Check the device serial number on the ArborXR website matches the device name on the Meta-for-Work website*
     - Select the checkbox next to your device serial number
     - Click on the **"Actions"** drop-down menu
     - Select the **"Assign to Group"** option from the menu
     - Click the **"Select group..."** field and select you organization group
     - *There should be only one option for group selection*
-    - *If there is more than one option, or the correct option is not clear, please contact WPS Staff for assisstance*
+    - *If there is more than one option, or the correct option is not clear, please contact WPS Staff for assistance*
     - Click the **"Assign to Group"** button

 ### Finish device configuration